stronnag/mwptools/src/samples/set-test/README.md

 * Linux only (uses `udev` for device discovery).
 * Reports progress / issues

-Go is an inherently cross-platform language; if one wished to implement this for any other operation system, it would just be necessary to replace the Linux specific (udev) device notification (addition / removal) part.
+Go is an inherently cross-platform language; if one wished to implement this for any other operating system, it would merely be necessary to replace the Linux specific (udev) device notification (addition / removal) part.

 ## Usage